 Marian Mollin is an associate professor of history at Virginia Tech.
 Her research analyzes the connections between gender, protest, religion, activism, and culture.
 Her current book project, The Power of Faith: Understanding the Life and Death of Sister Ita Ford, is a historical biography of one of the four North American churchwomen murdered by the El Salvadoran military in December 1980.

-Katrina Powell is a Professor of English and Director of the Center for Rhetoric in Society.
+Katrina Powell is a Professor of Rhetoric and Writing and the Director of the Center for Refugee, Migrant, and Displacement Studies.
 Her research focuses on displacement narratives, human rights rhetorics, identity and self-representation and performative autobiography.
 Her research projects include the New River Valley Refugee Research Coalition, Voice of Witness, and Virginia Training Centers (intellectual and developmental disabilities).